Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 As for Williams, Carroll said he impressed also with his attitude.

-“He was very quick and spirited and we like that part of it,’’ Carroll said.
+“He was very quick and spirited, and we like that part of it,’’ Carroll said.
 “And he looked very comfortable out here and so, you know, just the first day is all we can tell.
 But just general athleticism and all that was good.
 I liked what I saw today cause he really juiced up and had fun playing and all that.’’

 Status quo on Doug Baldwin

-Carroll repeated what he and general manager John Schneider said last week on Doug Baldwin — he is still weighing his future — while making it clear again that retirement may be the most legitimate option at this point.
+Carroll repeated what he and general manager John Schneider said last week about Doug Baldwin — he is still weighing his future — while making it clear that retirement may be the most legitimate option at this point.

 “I was with him today in the training room,’’ Carroll said. “(He’s) working out and working hard, trying to get himself right.
-It’s a big challenge and you know, he’s got a lot to overcome.’’
+It’s a big challenge and you know; he’s got a lot to overcome.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.